tkozakas/win32-calculator/README.md

 # win32-calculator
-Simple C++, win32 API calculator with pseudo MVC (Model, View, Controller) pattern.
+Simple and not at all powerful c++, win32 API calculator with pseudo MVC (Model, View, Controller) pattern and RPM (reverse polish notation).